prajjwolmondal/food-server/README.md

 So I'm building this to help me find places quicker and easier.
 Based on the preferences, distance from the postal code, food-server will find you places that are in your price point and in the cuisine you're feeling.
 Furthermore, if you've got a list of places you've been meaning to hit up but never remember then food-server will pull those in(if relevant).

+To learn flask I followed [this very good guide](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world) by Miguel Grinberg

 ## Stack used:
+- Backend
+  - bcrypt
-- Flask for the backend server
+  - Flask
-- MongoDB for the DB
-- Jinja for the frontend (for now)
+  - Flask-login
+  - Flask-PyMongo
+  - Flask-wtforms
   - Google Places API
+  - MongoDB

+- Frontend
+  - Axios
+  - Bootstrap
+  - Bootstrap-select
+  - Jinja
+  - Leaflet